Flag usage guidance#

 Flag usage guidance by table#

 This section provides table-specific guidance on which flags to apply for typical science-quality selections.
-The flags listed under “essential quality filters” should be applied in most science analyses.
+The flags listed under “recommended quality filters” should be applied in most science analyses.
 Additional filters are provided as guidance for specific science cases and should be adapted based on the science requirements.

 Object table#